fkenghagho/RobotVQA/README.md

 2. Run the file launcher.py.

+Note:

-Note: * make sure that in the function call train(...) within launcher.py, that the op_type variable is set to 'training'.
+* make sure that in the function call train(...) within launcher.py, that the op_type variable is set to training.*

-      * However, Since the proper data (images) are so big and lie on the IAI Bremen's server, a real training would require to download them.
+* However, Since the proper data (images) are so big and lie on the IAI Bremen's server, a real training would require to download them.*

 * While saving the downloaded datasets on your machine, the path should be preserved: if /mnt/prog/dataset is the path on the server, then it should also be the case on your machine.

-      * The first two parameter of train(...) are respectively the training dataset (train_set) and the validation dataset (val_set)
+* The first two parameter of train(...) are respectively the training dataset (train_set) and the validation dataset (val_set)*

   * RobotVQA's parameter files (.h5) are stored in the subfolders logs (RGBD mode) and logs1 (RGB mode).
-They are not uploaded yet
+They are not uploaded yet *